-Real estate in an IRA provides the opportunity to generate income from rent, appreciation, fixing and flipping, and more.Your self-directed IRA can purchase any type of property, such as residential and commercial real estate, raw land, agricultural property, and more.
+Using an IRA to invest in real estate provides the opportunity to generate income from rent, appreciation, fixing and flipping, and more.Your self-directed IRA can purchase any type of property such as residential and commercial real estate, raw land, agricultural property, and more.
 Your self-directed IRA can buy the property outright; meaning the IRA is the title holder.
 If your IRA does not have the funds to finance the full purchase price, your IRA can partner with another person, company/entity, or another IRA account.
 Your IRA can also secure a non-recourse loan (see below) to buy property.

 Since the inception of IRAs, it has been possible to invest in real estate as an asset.
 What has not always been easy is finding an IRA provider willing to service self-directed IRA real estate investing.

 The IRS requires an authorized IRA provider for all IRAs.
 Although few IRA providers handle real estate investments, New Direction IRA specializes in administrative services for all your self-directed IRA real estate IRA investments.
 You, the IRA holder, select the property, negotiate the terms, and direct us to send funds from your IRA to close the deal.
 We make sure the paperwork substantiates that the asset is purchased with your IRA, and therefore deserves the tax benefits associated with the account type.

 Our knowledgeable staff will guide you through the self-directed IRA real estate investment process, and ensure that your transactions are prompt and accurate.
 We offer ongoing free education on self-directed IRA real estate investing and regulations.